RafflePress Logo

 For example, Agile’ Marketing Services ran a simple giveaway for their client, Basil Thai Cuisine, to grow their email list.

 By giving away five $20 gift certificates, they thanked their customers and increased their email list by 52%!
-Plus, the giveaway generated buzz on Facebook, with 105 reactions, 11 comments, and 28 shares.
+Plus, the giveaway got more people talking on Facebook, with 105 reactions, 11 comments, and 28 shares.

-This shows that a simple contest can do a lot for you when done right.
-You don’t need to overcomplicate things to see amazing results.
+This proves a simple contest can go a long way.
+You don’t need anything fancy to see real results.

 Now let’s look at some simple contest ideas that require a little more thought but are still easy to set up.